github/codeql/change-notes/1.24/analysis-javascript.md

 * Support for the following frameworks and libraries has been improved:
   - [react](https://www.npmjs.com/package/react)

+- Imports with the `.js` extension can now be resolved to a TypeScript file.

 ## New queries

 | **Query**                                                                 | **Tags**                                                          | **Purpose**                                                                                                                                                                            |